 Located in Guarda district, Castelo Rodrigo is a historic village that kept its medieval architecture.
 It was conquered from the Moors in the 11th century by the Kingdom of León (Spain) and became part of the Portuguese territory in 1297 with the Treaty of Alcanices.

 During your visit to Castelo Rodrigo go to the ruins of the palace of Cristóvão de Moura, the old walls, the parish church and the medieval pelourinho.

 Trancoso is a Portuguese city since 2004 and here you’ll relive some of the history of this country.
 Due to its proximity to the border, Trancoso was the place where war was waged while Portugal became an independent nation.

 Trancoso still has today walls protecting the city (historic centre) where Christians and Jews lived.
 This city is part of the historic villages of Portugal because it kept its historic centre intact.

-When you visit this city lose yourself along the narrow streets of the historic centre and don’t forget to visit the castle, the walls and its doors.
+When you visit this city lose yourself along the narrow streets of the historic centre and don’t forget to visit the castle, the walls and its gates.

 - GPS: 40°46’43.2″N 7°20’56.7″W